-- 1) Download the spreadsheet and save it in a desired location. - 2) Open the spreadsheet by using the "Open" command in Excel from the location you saved the file in Step 1. - 3) Save the file by clicking on the "File>Save As" button on your toolbar and giving the file a new name.
-The original spreadsheet you downloaded is a read only template, so you cannot save it with project data without giving the file a new name.
-The spreadsheet is protected so that you will always work from a copy and keep the original unchanged.
-This will be useful if your working copy becomes corrupted or damaged.
-If you are working on a budget year after your 2008 fiscal year, either print your previous year's sheets or give your new file a different name from the old one. - 4) Save the file frequently while working on it to ensure the data entered is saved.
+- Save the file by clicking on the "File>Save As" button on your toolbar and giving the file a new name.
+The original spreadsheet sent to you is protected so that you will always work from a copy and keep the original unchanged.
+This will be useful if your working copy becomes corrupted or damaged. - 2) Save the file frequently while working on it to ensure the data entered is saved.